How to maintain hardwood flooring: the most important things you need to know.

 1. Promptly Cleaning Stains and Spills

-Hardwood floors have much resistance to stain, however, if you let fluid stay on a hardwood floor for long, it may lead to damage or stains.
-To prevent such, quickly wipe up any spills.
-Always do this with a clean soft cloth to avoid scratching your floor.
-If there is a tough stain, such as ink, oil, paint, or lipstick, you can consider cleaning the stain using acetone nail polish remover applied on a soft cloth.
+Generally, hardwood floors have great resistance to stains and spills.
+However, leaving liquid on a hardwood floor for too long can lead to permanent damage or stain.
+To prevent this, be quick to wipe up any spills with a clean, soft cloth to avoid scratching your floor.
+If there is a tough stain such as ink, oil, paint, or lipstick, try cleaning the stain using acetone nail polish remover applied on a soft cloth.

-When you have removed the entire traces of the stain, make sure you clean the spot with a neat, dampened cloth.
-If there is gum or wax on your hardwood floor, use ice to harden the gum or wax.
-Then scrape off the gum or wax using an old credit card.
-Immediately you have the entire wax or gum removed, you can use a clean, dampened cloth to clean the area.
+When you have removed all traces of the stain, clean the spot with a neat, dampened cloth.
+If there is gum or wax on your hardwood floor, use ice to harden the gum or wax first, then scrape off the gum or wax using an old credit card.
+As soon as you have removed all the wax or gum, you can use a fresh, dampened cloth to clean the area.